Two-Stage Signal Reconstruction for Amplitude-Phase-Time Block Modulation-based Communications: Proposed Two-Stage Signal Reconstruction Algorithm

 \subsection{Fine Reconstruction Stage}

 The fine reconstruction stage aims to suppress the residual distortion component $\mathbf{r}_n$ in \eqref{eq:coarse_reconstruction_error} through mathematical optimization.
-We first formulate the corresponding optimization problem and then develop an efficient algorithm to address it.
+Specifically, we first formulate the corresponding nonconvex optimization problem, and subsequently derive a closed-form solution for its reduced-complexity counterpart.